 Do Puppies Need a Special Type of Food?

-Adult dog food isn’t suitable for puppies because a puppy needs higher quantities of specific nutrients such as protein and calcium.
-By choosing a high-quality puppy food for your pet, you improve its quality of life.
+Adult dog food isn’t suitable for puppies because a growing puppy needs higher quantities of specific nutrients such as protein and calcium, and fat.
+By choosing high-quality puppy food for your pet, you improve its quality of life.
 Good brands will guarantee your dog has better teeth, improved digestion, a glossy coat and a lower risk of obesity.
-Food with more natural ingredients and less preservatives and fillers are the best, so opt for these wherever possible.
+Dog food with more natural ingredients and less preservatives and fillers are the best, so opt for these wherever possible.

 Wet Food vs Dry Kibble